Hello! Thanks for your interest in me and my work.

 If you approach me with a fascinating and fun idea for a post that is totally aligned with what this site is all about, I’d love to hear from you.
 I can’t pay for it, but if you’re looking for some (modest) exposure or to just strike up an interesting conversation with my readers, ping me, I’d love that.

 In practice…I get lots of e-mails from marketeers offering guest posts on “any topic I like”, offered to me “for free”, containing “just one” link to a client’s website – in other words, the words of the post are irrelevant, because what is being offered is the chance to publish a hyperlink designed to game Google, for which I’d get paid.
 These aren’t guest posts, and the suggestion that I’m stupid enough to think they are is fabulously insulting.
-(Dave at Publishers Network?
-I’m talking to you, sir.
-Stop sending everyone those e-mails).
+So, thanks for that.

 In fact, I got so annoyed at receiving these types of e-mails that I turned them into a game.